couchbase/couchbase-python-client/docs/using_the_python_sdk.rst

 .. note::
     Starting with Python 3.11.5, macOS installers and Windows builders from python.org now use `OpenSSL 3.0 <https://docs.python.org/3/whatsnew/3.11.html#notable-changes-in-3-11-5>`_.
-    A potential side-effect of this change is an ``ImportError: DLL load failed while importing pycbc_core`` error when using the Python SDK.
+    A potential side-effect of this change is an ``ImportError: DLL load failed while importing pycbc_core`` error when a version of the Python SDK prior to 4.1.9.
 As a work-around, set the ``PYCBC_OPENSSL_DIR`` environment variable to the path where the OpenSSL 1.1 libraries can be found (``libssl-1_1.dll`` and ``libcrypto-1_1.dll`` for Windows; ``libssl.1.1.dylib`` and ``libcrypto.1.1.dylib`` for macOS).
+    Alternatively, the SDK can be built from source using a version of OpenSSL > 1.1.x.

 After the above have been installed, pip install ``setuptools`` and ``wheel`` (see command below).